 There is a steakhouse restaurant and The Swinging Arm Bar at The Station, so that’s a good option for those who want a bit of a party vibe.
 The pub puts on a BBQ on Saturday night (the restaurant isn’t open there).
-Expect some colourful characters, live music and even a beer drinking horse.
+Expect some colourful characters and live music.

 As someone who is slightly obsessed with sunsets, El Questro Wilderness Park was paradise.
 A quiet drink while the sun goes down is the perfect way to finish a day of exploring here and the colours are simply electric.

 So if you’re looking for something a little different for your next getaway, consider taking a trip down the red dusty roads of the Kimberley.

 El Questro Wilderness Park

 Skye is the founder and editor-in-chief of The Fit Traveller.

 She is a journalist, writer, photographer, intrepid traveller and a former personal trainer with a passion for helping others reach optimal health.

 As a TV journalist and producer, Skye has worked for household names such as 60 Minutes, Sunrise, TODAY and Nine News.
 She has also written for Women’s Health, Fodor’s Travel and Yahoo7 Travel, among many others.